swcarpentry/training-course/_submissions/round-04/2/2013-04-10-assessment-questions-command-line-input.md

 *For the novice -> competent questions: *

-I would like to verify the user has a sense of where to get help (has many possible answers, cmd -h  cmd &#8211;help, man cmd etc).
+I would like to verify the user has a sense of where to get help (has many possible answers, cmd -h  cmd ---help, man cmd etc).

 In the second question I would hope to get a sense of the users understanding of the difference between arguments and options.